RoboDonut/JoystickShield/README.md

 # JoystickShield

 JoystickShield is an [Arduino](http://arduino.cc) library that can be used with [JoystickShield](http://www.sparkfun.com/products/9760).

-**Configured for Nokia 5110 Joystick Shield v2.4 (http://www.elecfreaks.com/wiki/index.php?title=Joystick_Shield)
+Configured for Nokia 5110 Joystick Shield v2.4 (http://www.elecfreaks.com/wiki/index.php?title=Joystick_Shield).
+Nokia 5110 v2.4 stacks nicely with Ardunio Uno R1

 The library supports both event based (callback mode) and the normal mode.
 Refer to the examples to find out how to use the library in both the modes.